 - The coldest day ever recorded in Edmonton was on January 26, 1972.
 The temperature was -48.3C with a wind-chill dropping it to -61C.

-- In July 1987 Edmonton was struck by a tornado – which peaked at a wind speed of 416 kilometers per hour (258 mph).
-It cut a 40 kilometer swath through the city, and in places it was up to a kilometer wide.
+- In July 1987 Edmonton was struck by a tornado – which peaked at a wind speed of 416 kilometres per hour (258 mph).
+It cut a 40 kilometre swath through the city, and in places it was up to a kilometer wide.
 Twenty seven people were killed and more than 300 injured.
 It’s one of the worst natural disasters in Canadian history.

 - Edmonton was established in 1795 as a Hudson’s Bay Company post.